josemarcosrf/HOG-Pedestrian-Detector/README.md

 ## Known issues & contributions

 Old MATLAB version used to concatenate strings by enclosing them between squared brackets but doesn't look like valid any longer.
-In that case you should use the `join` function.
+In that case you should use the `strcat` function.
 For example when constructing paths, so:

 ```matlab
 path = ['folder', 'filename', '.extension']  % this is wrong!